© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pin Dale lead side veins is a scheduled monument protected by Historic England under reference 1017651.
 View the official record →

-Pin Dale lead side veins is a group of early modern lead mining features located in Derbyshire.
+Pin Dale lead side veins is a mineral extraction site located in Derbyshire, comprising a series of lead-bearing veins worked during the medieval and post-medieval periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017651.

 Pin Dale lead side veins is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017651.